aao-oban/Tadmin/README.md

-## Commands to enable and disable respawn
+## Command to enable and disable respawn

+	respawn [x] (Command to enable/disable respawn)

+Where [x]  could be 1 to enable and 0 to disable

+**Note:** In coop games it is necessary that there are at least 2 players connected for the respawn to work.

-	respawnon (Command to enable respawn )
+## Command to enable and disable respawn once

-	respawnoff (Command to disable respawn)
+	ronce [x] (Command to enable/disable respawn once)

+Where [x]  could be 1 to enable and 0 to disable

+## Command to set the respawn time limit

-	endgame (Command to terminate the match)
+	rtime [x] (Command to set the respawn time limit in minutes)

-**Note:** the Tadmin must use the **endgame** command to allow players who joined late to a game to join the game.
-This is necessary when the respawn is activated in the game.
-The TADMIN mod will automatically send a message every 20 seconds to the player who has the role of TADMIN to use the command "endgame" when it detects that there are players as spectators waiting to join the game.
-In coop games it is necessary that there are at least 2 players connected for the respawn to work.Admin or PlayerAdmin.
-These commands are used so that an Admin or PlayerAdmin disables the player who has the role of TADMIN if he is abusingofhis role.
-Orif the administrators want to take control of the match.
+Where [x]  could be 0 to 5 (0 disable the respawn time limit)

 ## Command to get random ammo,grenades and medpacks when pick up an enemy weapon